zshall/shimmie2/README.txt

 Installation
 ~~~~~~~~~~~~
 1) Create a blank database
-2) Unzip shimmie into a folder on the web host
+2) Unzip SCore into a folder on the web host
 3) Visit the folder with a web browser
 4) Enter the location of the database
 5) Click "install".
 Hopefully you'll end up at the welcome screen; if